2019 Cyclone Idai: Fact, Figures and How to Help

 How is Save the Children is responding to Cyclone Idai?

-Save the Children is a member of the COSACA consortium or aid organizations and is working in close coordination with the government and the National Institute of Disaster Management to support children impacted by the disaster.
+Save the Children is a member of the COSACA consortium with other aid organizations and is working in close coordination with the government and the National Institute of Disaster Management to support children impacted by the disaster.

 How can I help Cyclone Idai survivors?